DeckofAdventures/TheGame/1_Mechanics/05_Vulnerabilities.md

 - Name: No Mercy
    - Description: An attacker has made their choice; that choice is to die.
    - Resource: Major
-   - Mechanic: If you are attacked in combat, you must only use the attack action or use an offensive Power until your attacker is Knocked Out.
+   - Mechanic: If you are attacked in combat, you must only use offensive Power attacks until your attacker is Knocked Out.
    - Prerequisites:
    - Tags: